Project014/Software_nucleo/README.md

 This is the source code for the stm32l053r8-nucleo used in the project014.
 It is based on a fork of libopencm3 as stm32l0 port is still incomplete in the main repo.
-For now, clock chain is configured and it blinks a led

 Prerequisites
 -------------